10sr/with-venv-el/README.md

 `with-venv` try to find venv dir only at the first time it is used after visiting file.
-To explicitly update this cache (without restarting Emacs) after you created a virtual environment newly, run `M-x with-venv-get-buffer-dir` manually.
+To explicitly update this cache (without restarting Emacs) after you created a virtual environment newly, run `M-x with-venv-find-venv-dir` manually.

 If you want to always enable `with-venv` for certain functions,